 During the course you will be given the opportunity to take part in a joint year 12 and 13 trip to CERN in Switzerland to see the Large Hadron Collider, the world’s largest and most powerful particle collider and the largest machine in the world!
 This fantastic opportunity is one not to be missed and an excellent chance to see how the Physics you learn about in the course is applied in current research in the scientific community.

-Please note – if you are opting to study Physics and not opting to study Mathematics then we recommend taking Level 3 Core Maths as your 4th option (rather than EPQ or work experience).
+Please note – if you are opting to study Physics and not opting to study A Level Mathematics then we recommend taking level 3 Core Maths as your 4th option (rather than EPQ or Directed Study).

 - Aerospace engineer

 - Medical physicist

 (in addition to Sixth Form entry requirements)

 |Physics||A Level||6+ Physics or 7+ Double Science and 6+ Mathematics|

 What You Learn